mama-cailleach/truco-2000/README.md

 ---

-## 🏗️ Technical Excellence
+## 🛠️ Technical Excellence & Refactor Benefits

-This project demonstrates advanced programming concepts:

-### **Object-Oriented Design**
-- Clean class structure with separated concerns
+### **Modern Modular Architecture**
-- Encapsulated game state and behavior
+- Strict separation of game logic, UI, and controller for maintainability
-- Modular methods for different game phases
+- Each module has a single responsibility and clear interface
+- Easy to extend: add new UI, AI, tutorial, or sound modules without breaking core logic

 ### **Advanced Game Logic**
-- Complex truco sequence handling
+- All rules, deck, and scoring logic isolated in `game_core.py`
+- Truco negotiation and escalation handled in `truco_logic.py`
-- Proper state management across rounds and hands
+- Controller manages game state and flow, not UI or rules
-- Accurate implementation of Brazilian Truco rules

 ### **User Interface Innovation**
-- Dynamic ASCII art generation
-- Screen clearing and layout management
-- Progressive visual reveals with timing
+- All output rendering and input handling in `ui/` submodules
-- Battle zone system for card display
+- Battle zone and card display always aligned and centered
-- Two-column layout with persistent sidebar
-- Consistent battle zone height (no shifting cards)
+- ASCII art and banners generated in dedicated module
+- Global quit command and robust input validation

 ### **Code Quality**
-- Comprehensive input validation
-- Error handling and edge case management
+- Fully decoupled modules for easier testing and future upgrades
+- Legacy monolithic script archived for reference
 - Clean, readable, and maintainable code structure

-- Deprecated/removed unused display functions for clarity
+### **Extensibility**
+- Ready for new features: AI difficulties, tutorial, sound, GUI/web UI, and more

 ---